Share

 Building Teeth and Bones

 During tooth development, vitamin A orchestrates the formation of the enamel and dentin by directing specialized cells (ameloblasts and odontoblasts) to do their jobs correctly.
-Think of vitamin A as the foreman making sure the tooth’s blueprint is followed.
-If there isn’t enough vitamin A, the enamel-building cells can’t lay down a proper enamel layer, and the dentin inside the tooth may form with defects.
-The result?
-Teeth that might look normal but are structurally weak or oddly shaped.
-Researchers in the 1920s demonstrated this dramatically: Dr. Edward and Dr. May Mellanby found that animals raised with a vitamin A deficiency developed malformed teeth and jawbones.
-In their famous experiment, puppies deprived of vitamin A were born with delayed tooth eruption, teeth that came in crooked, and enamel so soft it was prone to decay.
-Essentially, without vitamin A the “construction crew” of the tooth couldn’t build a sound structure.
-Further studies in rats confirmed that when mother animals lacked vitamin A, their offspring’s teeth had thin enamel and were prone to cracks and cavities.
-In humans, true vitamin A deficiency in pregnancy is uncommon in developed countries, but even marginal levels might lead to subtler issues – perhaps a slightly narrower jaw or weaker enamel in the child.
+Think of vitamin A as the foreman making sure the tooth's blueprint is followed.
+If there isn't enough vitamin A, the enamel-building cells can't lay down a proper enamel layer, and the dentin inside the tooth may form with defects.
+Researchers in the 1920s demonstrated this dramatically in animal studies: without vitamin A, teeth came in with delayed eruption, crooked alignment, and enamel so soft it was prone to decay.

 Gums, Saliva, and Immune Defense

-Vitamin A doesn’t stop at building teeth.
-It’s also critical for forming and maintaining the soft tissues of the mouth.
-This vitamin keeps the cells of the gums, inner cheeks, and tongue healthy and robust.
-One of the signs of vitamin A deficiency is a dry, keratinized skin or mucous membrane – in the mouth, that could mean dry, rough gums that heal poorly.
-Children who don’t get enough vitamin A might experience gums that become thin and dry and are more susceptible to infection.
+Vitamin A is also critical for forming and maintaining the soft tissues of the mouth.
+It keeps the cells of the gums, inner cheeks, and tongue healthy and robust.
 Adequate vitamin A ensures that gum tissue remains moist, resilient, and resistant to bacteria.
 Moreover, vitamin A is key for the development of the salivary glands.
-Saliva is like nature’s mouthwash: it continuously bathes teeth in minerals and contains proteins that help neutralize acids and fight microbes.
-Vitamin A deficiency can lead to underperforming salivary glands, meaning a child will have less saliva to protect their teeth.
-On the flip side, a child replete with vitamin A typically has plentiful saliva and healthy pink gums – creating an oral environment where bacteria have a harder time causing trouble.
-Vitamin A also contributes to the overall immune function; it helps maintain the integrity of all mucous membranes and supports the production of immune cells.
-So, from the standpoint of oral health, vitamin A fortifies the “walls and moat” (gums and saliva) that defend teeth from invaders.
+Saliva is like nature's mouthwash: it continuously bathes teeth in minerals and contains proteins that help neutralize acids and fight microbes.
+A child replete with vitamin A typically has plentiful saliva and healthy pink gums – creating an oral environment where bacteria have a harder time causing trouble.

 Dietary Sources of Vitamin A